luying01/finalproject24.github.io/_posts/2024-05-07-San-Fransisco_Fire-Incidents.md

 The stacked bar chart in shows how there has been an increase in 911 calls over the years.

-The initial trend may also be due to the fact that during 2019-2020 there was the COVID -19 emergency.

-COVID-19 forced the inhabitants into a lockdown for a period of time.
-The lockdown may have been influential in lowering calls as the proportion of 911 calls due to illegal fires caused by human activity or the negligent use of flammable materials in the workplace or home environment would have been almost eliminated.
+The initial trend may also be due to the fact that during 2019-2020 there was **the COVID -19 emergency**.
+Because COVID-19 forced the inhabitants into a lockdown for a period of time.The lockdown may have been influential in lowering calls as the proportion of 911 calls due to illegal fires caused by human activity or the negligent use of flammable materials in the workplace or home environment would have been almost eliminated.

-Another factor that should not be underestimated, especially when talking about the Bay area, would be climate change.
+Another factor that should not be underestimated, especially when talking about the Bay area, would be **climate change**.

-In fact, as reported by the San Francisco Chronicle, climate change has made California wildfires more explosive, increasing the number of days with extreme growth by 25%, according to a study led by scientists at San Jose State University, UC Berkeley and other California research institutions.
+As reported by the San Francisco Chronicle, climate change has made California wildfires more explosive, increasing the number of days with extreme growth by 25%, according to a study led by scientists at San Jose State University, UC Berkeley and other California research institutions.
 [1]

 ### Regional economic level is positively related to rescue arrival speed
 #### Fire Department response time